 And modern flavours

 Melbourne's evolving restaurant scene comes to life in laneway spaces.
-Set out for award-winning contemporary Indian from Tonka, flavoursome Mexican at Tres a Cinco, rooftop Thai at BKK and opulent South-East Asian fare at Gingerboy.
+Set out for award-winning contemporary Indian from Tonka, flavoursome Mexican at Tres a Cinco, rooftop Thai at HER Melbourne and opulent South-East Asian fare at Gingerboy.

 For many, laneways signify an ever-changing outdoor gallery of street art.
 Check out murals, paste-ups and stencils in lanes both gritty and gentrified around the city.
 Melbourne's Mike Makatron's huge wall of greenery adorns Meyers Place.
 Rock 'n' roll tributes on ACDC Lane draw keen eyes, and Hosier Lane is ever-popular with its creative display by local and international street art talent